openedx/open-edx-proposals/oeps/oep-38-Data-Modeling.rst

 ========

-In order to obtain the highest possible value from data collected in the edX ecosystem, this document attempts to provide guiding thoughts and principles on data modeling.
+In order to obtain the highest possible value from data collected in the OpenedX ecosystem, this document attempts to provide guiding thoughts and principles on data modeling.

 These data modeling guidelines are broken down into three sections: